 Investment funds other than money market funds

-In line with the Regulation (EU) No 1073/2013 of the European Central Bank concerning statistics on the assets and liabilities of investment funds (ECB/2013/38), Guideline of the European Central Bank on monetary, financial institutions and markets statistics (ECB/2007/9) and Decree No. 314 Coll., concerning the submitting of information and documents to the Czech National Bank by entities belong to the financial institutions sector, investment funds report their balance sheet assets and liabilities broken down by sector for the purposes of monetary analyses.
+In line with the Regulation (EU) No 1073/2013 of the European Central Bank concerning statistics on the assets and liabilities of investment funds (ECB/2013/38), Guideline (EU) 2021/831 of the European Central Bank of 26 March 2021 on statistical information to be reported on financial intermediaries other than monetary financial institutions (ECB/2021/12, external link) and Decree No. 314 Coll., concerning the submitting of information and documents to the Czech National Bank by entities belong to the financial institutions sector, investment funds report their balance sheet assets and liabilities broken down by sector for the purposes of monetary analyses.
 In the Czech Republic, investment funds comprise resident collective investment funds and qualified investors funds pursuant to the Act No. 240/2013 Coll., on Management Companies and Investment funds.
 Collective investment funds raise capital from the public.

 - Methodological sheet of the harmonized statistics of collective investment funds of data base system ARAD (stocks).

-In accordance with Guideline of the European Central Bank on monetary, financial institutions and markets statistics (ECB/2007/9) and Decree No. 314 Coll., concerning the submitting of information and documents to the Czech National Bank by entities belong to the financial institutions sector financial corporations engaged in lending submit their balance sheet in a sector breakdown for the purpose of monetary analysis, in particular monitoring of households' and non-financial corporations' indebtedness.
+In accordance with Guideline (EU) 2021/831 of the European Central Bank of 26 March 2021 on statistical information to be reported on financial intermediaries other than monetary financial institutions (ECB/2021/12, external link) and Decree No. 314 Coll., concerning the submitting of information and documents to the Czech National Bank by entities belong to the financial institutions sector financial corporations engaged in lending submit their balance sheet in a sector breakdown for the purpose of monetary analysis, in particular monitoring of households' and non-financial corporations' indebtedness.
 Financial corporations engaged in lending are corporations which are predominantly engaged in granting credit or loans or entering into agreements of similar nature, for example financial leasing, factoring, consumer credit, hire purchase, etc., that are resident in the Czech Republic.

 - Methodological sheet of quarterly balance sheet of financial corporation engage in lending is part of ARAD system (Stocks)